ArcanaFramework/arcana/docs/source/processing.rst

   $ arcana menu 'file///data/another-dataset' --columns qa --parameters recommended

-The ``salience_threshold`` argument can also be used to control which derivatives are stored in the data store when applying an analysis to a dataset in order to avoid filling up (potentially expensive) storage.
+The ``salience_threshold`` argument can also be used to filter out derivatives from the data store when applying an analysis to a dataset.
+This allows the user to control how much derivative data are saved to avoid filling up (potentially expensive) storage.
 The following call will only attempt to store data columns with "qa" or greater salience in XNAT, keeping the remaining only in local cache.